What the FIP Code of Ethics means for padel players

 Here's what every padel player should know about it.

-For players, the Code is more than just a list of rules.
-It’s a guide to becoming a role model on and off the court.
+For players, the Code is more than a list of prohibitions.
+It's a guide to becoming a credible member of the padel community.

 Core values for every player